microsoft/makecode-csp/content/unit-6/day-6/for-teacher-excel-information.md

 https://youtu.be/lWgdVemOQaA

-You can find the raw data that you and your students will use here - [Sample Survey Responses]()
+You can find the raw data that you and your students will use here - <a href="/unit-6/day-6/sample-survey-responses">Sample Survey Responses</a>

 The Excel spreadsheet below has been cleaned and has a few charts you can show students: